 - Chain armor provides more protection than leather and less than plate; thus, it also slows a character down more than leather.

-- Plate armor delivers the most gong for your gold, affording the most protection, but also the greatest reduction in speed.
+- Plate armor delivers the most value for money, affording the most protection, but also the greatest reduction in speed.

 - Shield skill directly improves a character's armor class while a shield is equipped.
 Expert and Master shield ranking increase this defensive bonus.